-- 8.1 Detail the chemical and physical characteristics of surface waters and groundwater within the area that may be affected by the project. - 8.2 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources or diffuse sources.
-Assess the potential impacts of any discharges on the quality and quantity of receiving waters

-- taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts. - 8.3 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed. - 8.4 The following subsections list the routine matters for resource projects, with (where applicable) a reference to the objectives defined in the EP Regulation.
+- 8.1 Detail the chemical and physical characteristics of surface waters and groundwater within the area that may be affected by the project. - 8.2 Identify watercourses, wetlands and drainage features that may be impacted by the project (including details of stream order) and how any impacts on these watercourses will be avoided, minimised and managed. - 8.3 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources or diffuse sources.
+Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts. - 8.4 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed. - 8.5 The following subsections list the routine matters for resource projects, with (where applicable) a reference to the objectives defined in the EP Regulation.
 In some cases, not all the matters may be relevant, while in others the list may not be exhaustive.
-Where applicable, refer to the objective of the EP Regulation (section 3) to ensure ecologically sustainable development is achieved. - 8.5 The proponent is not required to list every conceivable impact, but instead focus research and primary studies on impacts that were identified in the initial advice statement and/or scoping meetings with the Office of the Coordinator-General. - 8.6 For each routine matter identified below, the level of detail should be proportional to the risk or magnitude of impacts.
+Where applicable, refer to the objective of the EP Regulation (section 3) to ensure ecologically sustainable development is achieved. - 8.6 The proponent is not required to list every conceivable impact, but instead focus research and primary studies on impacts that were identified in the initial advice statement and/or scoping meetings with the Office of the Coordinator-General. - 8.7 For each routine matter identified below, the level of detail should be proportional to the risk or magnitude of impacts.
 As a minimum, the proponent should supply sufficient information that confirms the risks/impacts are not significant